The framework that defines who can obtain the Welo Badge

 Trust is not static, a badge only matters if it can respond to real-world changes.

-• Gold Checkmark: represents the highest level of reliability, it is reserved for a very small number of selected companies, it applies higher thresholds across all evaluated areas, and it cannot be purchased, it is granted only by Welo to businesses that demonstrate strength and consistency over time.
+• Gold Checkmark: represents the highest level, reserved for a very small number of selected companies, it applies higher thresholds across all analyzed areas, it is not purchasable, and it is granted only by Welo to businesses that demonstrate strength and consistency over time, to receive Gold the company must achieve a minimum Trust Score of 88 or higher, and must have proven continuity through at least one completed re-check cycle.

 Badge states: states are clear and public, and apply to both certifications (Blue and Gold), to show what’s happening: